 The Main Instruments Associated with Traditional Irish Music Include:

 The Bodhrán is always played vertically, resting on the musician’s knee.
-They will place their ‘free’ hand on various parts of the interior of the drum to control the pitch and timbre.
+The musician places their ‘free’ hand on various parts of the interior of the drum to control the pitch and timbre.

-The Celtic Harp: This is one of the iconic instruments played in Irish music and even appears on the national flag of Ireland.
-In Ireland its a wire-string instrument that requires great skill and long practice.
+The Celtic Harp: This is one of the most iconic instruments played in Irish music and even appears on the national flag of Ireland.
+It’s a wire-string instrument that requires great skill and a lot of practice.

-Fiddle: The Irish fiddle is an essential Irish traditional instrument that looks very much like the violin.
-It offers a unique playing style and sound that sets it apart from the Violin.
+Fiddle: The Irish fiddle is an essential Irish traditional instrument that looks very much like the violin, however it offers a unique playing style and sound that sets them apart.
 In traditional Irish music, the fiddle is usually heard above all other instruments.